Tadukoo/TadukooBibleBukkit/README.md

    * If [ chapter # ] or [ verse # ] is empty, it will go with 1.
    * [ chapter # ] can be replaced with # to see how many chapters are in that book.
    * [ chapter # ] can be replaced with ? or info to see info about the book you chose.
-   * [ verse # ] can be replaced with # or ? to see how many verses are in that chapter.
+   * [ verse # ] can be replaced with #, ?, or info to see how many verses are in that chapter.
    * < translation > can currently only be KJV.

 /bible list or /bible ?